SAP/kafka-connect-sap/README.md

 mvn clean install -DskipTests
 ```

-which should produce the Kafka Connector jar file `kafka-connect-hana-n.n.jar` in the `target` folder, where `n.n` corresponds to the current version.
+which should produce the Kafka Connector jar file `kafka-connector-hana_m-n.jar` in the `modules/scala_m/target` folder, where `m` corresponds to Scala binary version and `n` corresponds to the connector version.

 **Include the Jdbc Jar**